 Irish Rail is the sole rail provider in Ireland and provides regular services to and from all major cities in Ireland.
-Railway stations closes to Oranmore are Galway railway station (8 kilometres) and Athenry railway station (13 kilometres).
+Oranmore has it's own Railway Station half a kilometer from the Village Centre on the Coast Road.

 For the experience of a life-time travel around Oranmore and the West of Ireland on foot.
 Much of the rural country side is untouched and not only is this option a healthy one it will enhance your visit by miles.
 Slí na Sláinte stands for ''path to health''.
 Developed by the Irish Heart Foundation, Slí na Sláinte walking routes are marked by bright colourful signposts.
 The signposts are not numbered and are situated at 1 km intervals.